robjhyndman/M4metalearning/docs/M4_reprod.md

                                 get_M4_interval_weights())
 ```

 By examining the `y_hat` elements of the `replication_M4` list we can check the actual mean forecasts.
-By examining the `upper` and `lower` elements of the interval\_M4 list we can check the upper and lower prediction interval bounds. \*\*NOTE that these are the exact results submitted to the M4 competition, in the same series if forecats using the `forecats_meta_M4` approach of the previous subsection, the resulst will be slightly different due to the randomness of the `nnetar` method.
+By examining the `upper` and `lower` elements of the interval\_M4 list we can check the upper and lower prediction interval bounds. \*\*NOTE that these are the exact results submitted to the M4 competition, if the same series if forecast using the `forecast_meta_M4` approach of the previous subsection, the results will be slightly different due to the randomness of the `nnetar` method.

 Reproducing the Training of the Model
 =====================================

-This section explains how to arrive to the trained metalearning model, for producing the mean forecast and the prediction intervals.
+This section explains how to arrive to the trained metalearning model, starting just from the original M4 dataset.
 Note that this is a very time consuming process, the pretrained models have been provided in the previous section.

 ``` r